richardghirst/PiBits/ServoBlaster/README.txt

 cutting some pulse short and causing a servo position to jump.

-The driver takes note of how many servos you have configured and distributes the start time for the servo pulses evenly across the 20ms cycle time.
-This way, provided you are not driving more than 8 servos, the driver ensures that only one servo pulse will be active at a time, which should help minimise total drive current needed.
+The driver takes note of how many servos you have configured and distributes the start time for the servo pulses evenly across the cycle time.
+This way the driver aims to ensure that only one servo pulse will be active at a time, which should help minimise total drive current needed.

 In the following description it refers to using the PWM peripheral.
 For the user space implementation it can instead use the PCM peripheral, see below